graeme-winter/dials_tutorials/ccp4-aps-2024/README.md

 ## The Data

-[The data](https://zenodo.org/records/13890874) were taken on i24 at Diamond Light Source as part of routine commissioning work, with a number of data sets recorded from micro-crystals mounted on meshes.
+[The data](https://zenodo.org/records/13890874) were taken on i24 at Diamond Light Source as part of routine commissioning work, with a number of data sets recorded from different crystals.
 Crystals were prepared of the protein insulin from cows, pigs and people (as described on the Zenodo deposition; bovine, porcine and human insulin, of course all grown in e-coli anyway).

+All data have symmetry I213 and very similar unit cell constants so you can _try_ to merge them together and it will work, but won't give you good results as you will be measuring a mixture of structures.
+The data on the deposition are in `tar` archives so I am assuming you have already downloaded them all and unpacked them into `../data`: if you have done something different you will need to take a little care at the `dials.import` stage.

 ## The Workflow